Writing is a brutal business.

 To help you come up with topic ideas for your post, you need Buzzsumo.
 It’s a tool that Brian Dean uses to run the Skyscraper Technique.

 One of Buzzsumo’s primary uses is to help you find the most shared content about your search query or keyword.
-From there, you can use the most relevant pages to your topic from Buzzsumo and build a brand new and better content out of them.
+From there, you can use the most ideal pages to your topic from Buzzsumo and build a brand new and better content out of them.

 Collect the pages with lots of shares (around 500 across all social platforms) and identify what makes them shareable.
 Do they supply lots of screenshots?
 Are they step-by-step guides that detail the exact process of doing something?
 Do they have rich media included in the post (infographics, audio podcast, video, etc.)?